Use the Carrier section in ConnexCS for simplified Carrier management where you can add, configure, and delete Carriers.

 Audit Log: Click "View Audit Log" to the right of the Edit button to view changes made to the carrier configuration.

-Credit column: Amounts listed here are purely informational, calls will still be connected by a carrier even if the amount here is at zero credit.
+Credit column: Amounts listed here are purely informational; calls are still connected by a carrier even if the amount listed here is at zero credit.

 - Enter relevant carrier details.

 Click each tab for field explanations: